jentery/engl230v2/prompt1.md

 Here are some ways to think about modules:

 * Is the work available as a collection of files?
 If so, describe them.
 Consider a website, for instance.
 It may have HTML, CSS, and media files.
 * Describe the component parts of the work, even if they are not available as separate files.
 Consider podcasts, for instance.
 Their components may include dialogue (DX), sound effects (SFX), background sound (BG), and music (MX).
 Or, consider comics.
 Their components may include panels, gutters, tiers, and speech bubbles.
+(We'll talk more about comics and podcasts later in the term.)
 * Describe how "seamless" the composition appears to be, or where and when you notice the seams that knit together the work's components.
 What feels polished?
 Rough?
 When is it rough on purpose?

 Descriptions of modules prompt considerations of the *relationships between parts and whole*.